hmrc/ctc-traders-phase5-service-guide/source/documentation/index.md

 If you are new to the NCTS and you have not used CTC Traders API v1.0, you should:

-1. Review all of this document before reviewing other documents for phase 5.
+1. Review all of this document before reviewing other documents for NCTS5.
 2. Review [Trader data](#trader-data).
 3. Follow all of the steps in [First-time CTC Traders API users](#first-time-ctc-traders-api-users).
 4. Review [Making API requests](#making-api-requests).

-If you are migrating from NCTS phase 4 to phase 5 and you are familiar with CTC Traders API v1.0, you should:
+If you are migrating from NCTS4 to NCTS5 and you are familiar with CTC Traders API v1.0, you should:

-1. Review this section at least before reviewing other documents for phase 5.
+1. Review this section at least before reviewing other documents for NCTS5.
 2. Check whether [Trader data](#trader-data) applies to any traders you serve - any traders impacted will need to take action.
 3. Follow any steps in [CTC Traders API  v1.0 users](#ctc-traders-api-v1-0-users) that apply to you.
 4. Review [Making API requests](#making-api-requests).